 Perspective, J Biodivers Manage Forestry Vol: 12 Issue: 2

-Citation: Zavaleta S (2023) Economics of Biodiversity Management and Forest Conservationt.
+Citation: Mark J (2023) The Role of Forest Landscape Restoration in Biodiversity Conservation.
 J Biodivers Manage Forestry 12:2.

 Forests are vital to the health of the planet, providing essential ecosystem services such as carbon sequestration, water regulation, and biodiversity conservation.
 However, forest ecosystems are under threat from various human activities, such as deforestation, land-use change, and overexploitation of natural resources.
 Forest Landscape Restoration (FLR) is a holistic approach to restoring degraded forests and landscapes, promoting biodiversity conservation, and enhancing ecosystem services.
 This will discuss the importance of FLR, its principles and strategies, and its potential benefits for biodiversity conservation.